eurofurence/reg-hotel-booking-uitest/README.md

  - F11 TODO: On the form page, even when double or triple room is selected, their personal information can be left blank as long as the info for the first person is provided.
 An email can be generated that states that data for the second or third person is not provided (to avoid booking errors due to misreading by the hotel)
+ - F12 TODO: On the form page, comments are limited to 2000 characters in length, any additional input gets truncated
+   TODO: also show that limit somewhere.

 ### Email Page